-Wakefield Christmas Lights Switch-On 2018: here’s everything you need to know
+Wakefield Christmas Lights Switch-On 2018: Here’s everything you need to know

 Wakefield City Centre

-Wakefield’s brand new Christmas lights will be switched on by Wakefield Trinity players and councillors on Friday, November 16 at 6pm, in the Cathedral Precinct.
+Wakefield’s brand new Christmas lights will be switched on by Wakefield Trinity players and councillors tomorrow, Friday, November 16 at 6pm, in the Cathedral Precinct.

 Ridings FM will be hosting live entertainment from 4pm which will include local musicians Mickey Johnson, Simon Walker and the Wakefield Singing Mums.